creativecommons/global-network-strategy/new-chapter-internal-procedure.md

 ## Step 1:

-* Updload the First Chapter Meeting Minutes to [this Google Drive Folder](https://drive.google.com/open?id=1IY3JM7p2XL7CZ5H5jeo1AQ5ulrYZtmww)
+* Upload the First Chapter Meeting Minutes to [this Google Drive Folder](https://drive.google.com/open?id=1IY3JM7p2XL7CZ5H5jeo1AQ5ulrYZtmww)
 * Set the Permissions for the file to "Anyone with the link can view"

 ## Step 2